 There are more than 5.5 billion searches per day on the internet.

-But, surely, your ideal clients aren't looking for businesses like yours in search because you’re in the B2B space, right?
+But, surely, your ideal clients aren't looking for businesses like yours online because you’re in the B2B space, right?

 According to Google, 89% of B2B researchers use the Internet during the B2B research process.
 With that information, it’s quite likely that Search Engine Optimization (SEO) services could be an extremely valuable investment in the growth of your business.